Trump's order could hold families together indefinitely. But where will they stay?

 A “robust” plan is needed to reunite the families, but the order “doesn’t even touch on that issue,” she said.

-She said the executive order suggests that the attorney general will argue that the California court ruling on the Flores settlement should be changed because of exigent circumstances, but she said if the attorney general tries to present the increased apprehensions as the exigent circumstances, he may face difficulty making the argument for the same reasons as the Obama administration.
+She said the executive order suggests that the attorney general will argue that the California court ruling on the Flores settlement should be changed because of exigent circumstances.
+But if the attorney general tries to present the increased apprehensions as the exigent circumstances, he may face difficulty making the argument for the same reasons the Obama administration did, she said.

-Gelernt said the ACLU does not believe a family who passes their initial asylum screening and it not a danger should be detained.
+Gelernt said the ACLU does not believe that a family who passes its initial asylum screening and is not a danger should be detained.

 “There’s no reason for it and it costs the taxpayers far more money than using some type of supervision method,” he said.